xili7/UCD-Schedule/README.md

 3. Go to [my.ucdavis.edu](my.ucdavis.edu), and login your UCD account.
 4. Click the bookmark you created.
 5. Follow the instructions at the mySchedule tile.

+You can also skip step 2 and step 4 and just paste the code into the browser address bar and press enter.